wp-plugins/powerpress/readme.txt

 * Danish translation updated, thanks [Team Blogos](http://wordpress.blogos.dk/s%C3%B8g-efter-downloads/?did=280)!
 * Added new subscribe embed attribute "heading", you can now customize the "Subscribe to" label, e.g. add "the" to the Subscribe to label `[powerpress_subscribe heading="Subscribe to the"`
 * Added new define `POWERPRESS_DEBUG` for PowerPress debugging.
-* Coming in 6.1 we will allow podcasters who use category podcasting to set one of their category podcasts as the "Default".
+* Coming in PowerPress 6.1 we will allow podcasters who use category podcasting to set one of their category podcasts as the "Default".
 This podcast category will replace the default podcast feed.
 This will solve a number of complications Category podcasting has in regards to slug name collisions as well as in-page features like the subscribe links.
+* Coming in PowerPress 6.1 Podcasting SEO field options will be customizable.

 = 6.0.1 =